Ahmad-Dorri/ecommerce-admin/README.md

 | command | description                              |
 | :------ | :--------------------------------------- |
 | `dev`   | Starts a development instance of the app |

+## Technologies Used

+The project utilizes the following technologies:

+- Next.js 13 App Router
+- React
+- Shadcn UI + Tailwind CSS
+- Prisma
+- MySQL
+- NEXT AUTH Authentication
+- Stripe
+- Typescript
+- ZOD
+- AXIOS
+- ZUSTAND

+For a complete list of dependencies, you can refer to the `package.json` file.

+## Contributing

+Contributions to the project are welcome!
+If you want to contribute, please follow the guidelines outlined in the [CONTRIBUTING.md](#insert_link_to_contributing_file) file.

+## License

+The project is licensed under the [MIT License](LICENSE).
+You are free to use, modify, and distribute the codebase as per the terms of the license.

+## Documentation

+For detailed documentation and usage guidelines, please refer to the [project wiki](#insert_link_to_wiki).

+---